 The Royal Society is a self-governing Fellowship made up of the most eminent scientists, engineers and technologists from the UK and the Commonwealth.
 Fellows and Foreign Members are elected for life through a peer review process on the basis of excellence in science.

 There are approximately 1,600 Fellows and Foreign Members, including around 80 Nobel Laureates.
 Each year up to 52 Fellows and up to 10 Foreign Members are elected from a group of around 700 candidates who are proposed by the existing Fellowship.

-Read more about elections to the Fellowship.
+Read more about the Fellowship.